 You can make pakoda easily with ingredients available in the pantry.
 You can use any and all the vegetables available to make this super tasty and interesting snack.

-This is the best pakora recipe that I have beem making for years.
+This is a keeper recipe that I have beem making for years.
 It is in the same lines of onion pakoda.
-This is very crispy and dry compared to the pakoras you get in north Indian restaurants.
+This is very crispy and dry compared to the those you get in north Indian restaurants.

 About This Recipe